 Understanding Line Moves and How They Work

-The first aspect to comprehend, what causes the oddsmakers and sportsbooks to alter in either direction.
+The first aspect to comprehend, what causes the oddsmakers and online sportsbooks to alter in either direction.
 The ultimate answer is money, but not all money wagered is viewed as equal.

-If for example, Team A opened as a four-point home favorite and the day before the game the betting action was on Team B at 75%, but Team A was moved to -6, that would indicate, at least presumably, that was smart or sharp money was wagered.
+If for example, Team A opened as a four-point home favorite and the day before the game the betting action was on Team B at 75%, but Team A was moved to -6, that would indicate, at least presumably, that smart or sharp money was wagered.

 Here the public is betting on the underdog, with the sharp money on the favorite based on their information.